Banff Event Staffing

 gavel Regional Compliance

 Alberta minimum wage is C$15.00/hr.
 Market-competitive Banff Event Staffing event labor rates: /hr7–$41/hr.
-Platform enforces W-2 compliance for all Banff Event Staffing events; mandatory workers' comp and COI included in every Banff bill rate.
+TempGuru enforces W-2 compliance for all Banff Event Staffing events; mandatory workers' comp and COI included in every Banff bill rate.

 event Seasonal Demand